7 efficient marketing solutions for companies with limited budgets

 4. Google Ads

-Google ads are actually not the cheapest marketing solution.
-Despite this, it must be said that CPC rates (cost-per-click) are still attractive in some niches.
-To advertise successfully with Google Ads, you should know exactly what your target group is.
-Basically, the more precisely you know the concerns and desires of your target group, the more accurately ads can be placed on Google.
+Google ads offer in fact, not the most inexpensive marketing solution.
+Despite this, it must be stated that CPC rates (cost-per-click) is however attractive in some niches.
+To advertise successfully with Google Ads, you should recognize exactly what your target group is.
+Basically, the most precise you recognize the concerns and desires of your target group, the more accurately ads can be placed on Google.

 In many industries, Facebook and LinkedIn ads are far more attractive than Google’s typical pay-per-click model.
 Especially hard-fought niches and keywords can be relatively cheaper on Facebook.
 Which ads should be placed will depend strongly on the region and the industry of a company.